hu-macsy/lama_old/scai/doc/installation/build.rst

    make [-j <number_of_processes>] check

 Each subproject comes with a test.
-Mostly it is one unit test executable, but there might be some exceptions.
+Mostly it is one unit test executable, but there are some exceptions.
 The test executables run via **CTest**, the testing tool distributed as a part of CMake.
+The output of the above command should be as follows:

 .. code-block:: none